Ihssane5/Ihssane5/README.md

 - 🎯 Seeking an **end-of-study internship** in AI with applications of **Sequential Modeling**.
 - ⚡ Top Skills: Deep Learning, Sequential Modeling, Audio Processing, NLP.

+- Currently participating in the [EEG Foundation Challenge](https://www.codabench.org/competitions/9975/) to deepen my understanding of EEG signal processing and its applications in brain-computer interfaces.
 ---

 ### 🛠️ Data & AI stack: